Colic: You Can't Blame Yourself for Your Baby's Cries

-Colic take an enormous toll on parents, transforming what should be the happiest time in our lives into one of misery for many.
+Colic takes an enormous toll on parents, transforming what should be the happiest time in our lives into one of misery for many.
 I’ll never forget reading a heartfelt blog post by a mother named Lee, who described her experience with colic: “I was a wreck.
 You were the same way when you were a baby, my mom told me.
 You turned out just fine.
 Just fine?
 I physically beat myself up because I couldn’t get my son to stop crying.”

 Colic usually occurs between a newborn’s second week and the third or fourth month and is medically defined as crying for more than 3 hours a day, 3 days a week for 3 weeks (the so-called rule of 3’s).
 Coping with a child who screams and screams for hours on end--without the ability to express what’s wrong--is undeniably distressing.